jatin69/sliding-window-protocols/README.md

 For more details, refer the [detailed readme](./README-detailed.md)

+## Todo

+* [x] shift google font to online version to remove mixed content error
+* [ ] unipage deployment to heroku
+  * merge all three with namespaces and serve in `app.py`
+  * test local, test heroku local and deploy

 ## How to run

 * git clone the repo and navigate to directory